QantX/bds-db-project-227238/README.md

 # bds-db-project-227238
 ## Clothing e-shop database app made in python and psycopg

-## How to run the project in command line: in the project folder open command prompt and type the following:
+## How to run the project in command line: in the project folder open command prompt or in pycharm open terminal and type the following:

 ```
 python main.py